platformsh/platformsh-docs/docs/src/tutorials/migrating.md

 ## 6. Import files

-Your app may include content files, meaning files that aren't intended to be part of your code base so aren't in Git.
+Your app may include content files, meaning files that aren't intended to be part of your codebase so aren't in Git.
 You can upload such files to [mounts you created](../create-apps/app-reference.md#mounts).
 Upload to each mount separately.